-- very large data sets - consider including them on a CD if they go beyond 10-20 pages length.
+- very large data sets - consider online archives if they go beyond 10-20 pages long.
 If printed, it is acceptable to use a smaller font here in an appendix.

 - maps - commonly Geology theses require large maps in order to preserve scale.
-These could be included as a folded map in a pocket, although increasingly we are reverting to a CD for such item now.
+These could be included as a folded map in a pocket, although increasingly we are reverting to an electronic version for such items now.

 Editing means "preparing (written material) for presentation, as by correcting, revising, or adapting."
 That means after you have written it, you read it again, think about it, and check it.
 Even a rough draft should be edited.
 Here are some items to consider: